HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

 save arrows in scoreboard switch between arrows in quiver (dont think this is possible)
         Damage immune tags

+- [ ] tranforming arrow
+   - [ ] on a player: Turn into a random passive animal for X amount of seconds
+   - [ ] make it not work on bosses

 How to fix runes
 When you click a rune check how many bonus hearts the player already has = X